88lex/safire/README.md

 ### __SAFIRE__
 #### A flexible tool to create and delete GSuite projects, service accounts and jsons which can be used with shared/team drives.

+You can find safire at either pypi ( https://pypi.org/project/safire/ ) or github ( https://github.com/88lex/safire )
+-

 __BONUS__:  `safire list all` will create both csv and xlsx files listing name/unique id/etc. for all projects, service accounts, shared drives, groups and group members for your account.
 Handy for use with other apps and scripts.

 - Simple usage syntax: e.g. `safire list projects`